-It takes just a single glance at the timekeeper’s multicolored dial that the watch faithfully follows the design cues that were set back in 1969 when the Swiss watchmaker has first presented an El Primero chronograph with its overwhelming combination of different colors.
+It takes just a single glance at the timekeeper’s multicolored dial to see that the watch faithfully follows the design cues that were set back in 1969 when the Swiss watchmaker has first presented an El Primero chronograph with its overwhelming combination of different colors.

 This particular model, for example, features blue for the 30-minute chronograph totalizers and the tree screw heads, red for the three chronograph hands, white for the Superluminova patches on hours and minutes hands as well as for the facetted hour markers, and yellow for the balance wheel and other parts of the going train that are visible through the cutout.

 I personally know a number of people that find this riot of color utterly disgusting, but for yours truly the combination looks cheerful and lively.
 I can easily imagine myself wearing this piece with designer jeans and a polo shirt, although I am not sure whether it would look cool with more formal attire.

 By the way, it is nice to note that the new Zenith El Primero Chronomaster 1969 is presented in a rather compact stainless steel body only 42 millimeters in diameter, which is really great especially if you will compare this gorgeous model with a sporty Zenith El Primero Stratos Flyback Striking 10th that was more than 45 millimeters wide.

 Featuring alternately polished and brushed surfaces, the body of the watch has a certain vintage feel about it, which is further underlined with rather archaic-looking chronograph pushpieces.

 In their official press release, the Swiss watchmaker doesn’t say a word regarding the timekeeper’s price and international availability, but we expect the information to be disclosed in a couple of weeks after the watch is presented at the upcoming Baselworld 2012 trade fair.